 Coming in Spring 2016: Cabaret, book by Christopher Isherwood, music by John Kander, lyrics by Fred Ebb

-TICKETS: Tickets for Cabaret are $10 general admission; and $5 for seniors and groups of 8 or more, students with a valid student I.D. and children under 13.
+TICKETS: Tickets for Cabaret are $15 general admission; and $12 for seniors, groups of 8 or more, and students with a valid student I.D.
 Tickets may be purchased in advance at LTCC's Bookstore Monday through Thursday, 10 a.m. to 7:30 p.m., and Fridays 9 a.m. to 2:30 p.m.
 LTCC's Box Office will be open for ticket sales one hour prior to all performances.
 Call the Box Office at (530) 541-4660 ext.
 207.

 If you live outside of South Lake Tahoe and have questions about ticket purchases, please call (530) 541-4660 ext.
 240, or email Boulanger@ltcc.edu.

 Winter 2016: The Musical Comedy Murders of 1940 by John Bishop

 Fall 2015: Death of a Salesman by Arthur Miller